LeoVanRensburg/FL-Testbed/README.md

 Now, you need to run a Grafana instance.
 Located in api/grafana/ there is a docker-compose file to set up a Grafana instance quickly.
 You will need to have docker installed for this.
 If you do not, then you can manually set up a Grafana instance.
 You can also use a existing Grafana instance if you already have one.

+After you setup Grafana, you need to add the 'Infinity' plug-in.
+To do so, you need to navigate to Administration -> Plugins and data -> Plugins.
+Then search for the Infinity plugin and install it.
+After you install it make sure to add it as a data source.

 Once you have Grafana up and running, you need to create a Grafana dashboard.
 Navigate to the Dashboards tab on Grafana and press New -> New Dashboard -> Import dashboard.
 Then copy the github file in api/grafana/panels.json and paste it in the bos saying, "Import via dashboard JSON model".
 This will then allow you to add the "CORE Dashboard" panel.

+Next, you need to navigate the the CORE Dashboard.
+After you navigate here, you need to change the IP address found in each panel.
+You need to change this to your computer's ip address, which can be found by using the 'ip a' command.
+You cannot point it to the local ip as Grafana is running in docker, which means it's pointing to the local ip in the docker container.

 ## Youtube Tutorial